rjrodger/gubu/README.md

 * **As Child:** `Required(Define('FOO', {x: 1}))`
 * **Chainable:** `Skip({x: 1}).Define('FOO')`

-Define a name for a sub value that can be referenced by the [Refer](#refer-builder) shape builder.
+Define a name for a value that can be referenced by the [Refer](#refer-builder) shape builder.
 Definitions must precede usage by `Refer`, in depth-first order.

-Note that in order to prevent infinite loops, by default `Refer` does *not* insert default values.
-To do so, use the `fill` option.
-Note also that `Refer` does not copy the referred value, it copies the referred shape, thus `fill` only inserts the default value.
+In order to prevent infinite loops caused by self-reference in children, `Refer` does *not* inject default values.
+This is normally what you want for [recursive shapes](#recursive-shapes).

+To force injection of default values, use the `fill` option (of `Refer`).
+Use this option only when there is no self-reference.
+Note also that `Refer` does not copy the referred value.
+Instead it uses the referred shape, thus `fill` only inserts the default value.

 ```js
 const { Define, Refer } = Gubu